-Fig.~\ref{fig_flowchart_with_marker} shows the overall architecture of vS-Graphs with the fiducial marker detection and integration module, with recognized markers being stored in the \textit{ATLAS Map Manager}.
-In brief, RGB-D data is processed in real-time, supplying integrated visual and depth information for the subsequent modules.
+Fig.~\ref{fig_flowchart_with_marker} shows the overall architecture of vS-Graphs, including the fiducial marker detection and integration module, where recognized markers are stored in the \textit{ATLAS Map Manager}.
+In brief, RGB-D data is processed in real time, providing integrated visual and depth information to subsequent modules.
 Meanwhile, \enquote{\textit{Fiducial Marker Detection}} (utilizing the ArUco library in this work) operates independently on input frames, identifying markers \textit{only if they are present} in the environment and associating them with the corresponding frames.
 Visual features are extracted and tracked across sequential frames in the \enquote{\textit{Tracking}} thread, where pose information is either initialized or refined, depending on the map reconstruction stage, creating a 3D map with tracked features across frames.
 KeyFrame selection, a critical step following feature extraction, is performed within the \enquote{\textit{Tracking}} thread by analyzing the visual data.
 These KeyFrames contain 3D map points, point clouds, and potentially detected fiducial markers, forming the foundation for subsequent processes.

 Accordingly, each fiducial marker \(\mathbf{m}_i^K = \{\mathbf{p}_m, \mathbf{\nu}_m\}\) in $G_t$ is constrained by the KeyFrame $K$ observing it, where \(\mathbf{p}_m \in SE(3)\) is the marker's pose and \(\mathbf{\nu}_m\) is its center point.
 The mentioned constraint is defined below: